Mayumi-Shehara-Pathiranage/Todolist_App/README.md

-As part of my academic journey I completed a mobile app dev mini project where I integrated a To-Do List application with an SQLite database.
+I integrated a To-Do List application with an SQLite database.
 This project showcased my proficiency in implementing essential CRUD functionalities for efficient task management.

 The key aspects include:
 - Developed an interactive user interface with a personalized layout design for a seamless user experience.